Skip to main content

 • Description (Optional): Explain the column's content.

-• Adding/Deleting: Use the "Add Static Column" button and the Delete icon (🗑️) as needed.
+• Adding/Deleting: Use the "Add Detail Column" button and the Delete icon as needed.

 Click "Next" when you have defined these columns.

-• Structure Definition: If enabled, you define the template for the data that will be stored for each period.
-Decode will automatically create new columns based on this template as data for new periods (like months) arrives.
+• Structure Definition: Define the template for the data that will be stored for each period.
+Decode will automatically create new columns based on this template as data for new periods arrives.

 • Adding Values/Groups: You can define: